manjula-dube/react-redux-workshop/README.md

 ```

-#### Configure middlerware that intercepts actions dispatched and tracks the actions
+#### Configure middlerware that intercepts actions dispatched and tracks the actions: (This is needed incase of thunk or sagas)

 #### Create root reducer